 From October to March, this reserve is home to millions of Monarch butterflies that migrate south to Mexico for the winter.
 What’s truly incredible about this migration is that it takes months to complete, despite the fact that the lifespan of a butterfly is a mere 2 to 6 weeks.

 UNESCO recognizes the reserve as a World Heritage Site and seeks to protect it as an “exceptional experience of nature.”
 According to the UNESCO website, the number of butterflies is so prolific that their weight bends tree branches!
 Can you imagine?

 Because the reserve sprawls along the border of the state of Michoacan and Mexico, there are access points from either state.
 Within the state of Mexico you can visit La Piedra Herrada or Cerro Pelón sanctuaries, while from Michoacan you can visit the El Rosario or the Sierra Chincua reserves.

-Visit Frida Kahlo’s Casa Azul in Coyoacán, Estado de Mexico
+8. Visit Frida Kahlo’s Casa Azul in Coyoacán, Mexico City

 Frida Kahlo’s famous Casa Azul was her childhood home, her residence with Diego Rivera, and has since been converted into a museum dedicated to her life and work.
 The house and grounds are beautiful in their own right, but the collection of art exhibited is striking.

 My favorite part of the museum, personally, was the section dedicated to Frida’s outfits.
 It was fascinating to learn about the influences on her personal style, and why she chose to dress the way she did in order to conceal her imperfections and insecurities.

 If you plan to go, books tickets in advance, or risk being turned away.

 Arrive in Coyoacán early and spend a few hours wandering the colorful streets, visiting the market and the parks, and nibbling on tasty, authentic snacks in one of the many adorable cafes!